iamsoroush/abstractions/docs/prepare_your_code.md

     data id: b'image_0.jpg'

-Note that shuffling is done only for training data generator.
+Note that shuffling is done only for training-data-generator.

 Next, we will define our preprocessing logic inside `Preprocessor` module.
-Note that we don't have any augmentor's here, you can get more info about `Augmentor` [here](https://abstractions.readthedocs.io/en/latest/apidoc/abstractions.html#module-abstractions.augmentor).
+Note that we don't have any augmentations here, you can get more info about `Augmentor` [here](https://abstractions.readthedocs.io/en/latest/apidoc/abstractions.html#module-abstractions.augmentor).

 By sub-classing `PreprocessorBase`, we must define
 - `image_preprocess`